muratk5n/thirdwave/en/README.md

 The backdrop changed of course throughout the Craig era; there was the 2008 crisis, failures in Iraq, Syria, refugees, more crisis..
-Surely these effected the mood of the later movies.
+Surely these effected the mood later.

 ---